Prosecutors in Hawaii unseal public corruption, bribery case

 An email and phone call to Choy’s attorney, Michael Green, were not immediately returned.
 Calls to phone numbers listed for Choy and an email were not answered.

-If found guilty, Connors said Choy will be required to forfeit assets up to $15 million, faces up to 10 years in prison and a $250,000 fine.
-Stant would be required to forfeit $2 million, faces up to 20 years in prison and a $250,000 fine.
+If found guilty, Connors said, Choy would be required to forfeit assets up to $15 million and face up to 10 years in prison and a $250,000 fine.
+If convicted, Stant would be required to forfeit $2 million, faces up to 20 years in prison and a $250,000 fine.

 The two will be arraigned in federal court on Monday.